bakmei/wanchai-parser/README.md

 ```
 ##### Parse input from command line
 ```
-WordCommand obj = (WordCommand) parser.parse("SHOWME --reverse=true you are How".split(" "));
+// should test the instance if there are more than one class WordCommand obj = (WordCommand) parser.parse("SHOWME --reverse=true you are How".split(" "));
 ```
 ##### Verify the result